vault27/Foundation/ssl.md

 - Signature algorithm is sent as extension in CLient hello
 - Key exchange is ECDHE always

+TLS 1.3 Cipher Suites:
+- TLS_AES_128_GCM_SHA256
+- TLS_AES_256_GCM_SHA384
+- TLS_CHACHA20_POLY1305_SHA256
+- TLS_AES_128_CCM_SHA256
+- TLS_AES_128_CCM_8_SHA256

+LS 1.3 cipher suites are defined differently, only specifying the symmetric ciphers, and cannot be used for TLS 1.2.
+Similarly, cipher suites for TLS 1.2 and lower cannot be used with TLS 1.3.

 ### TLS 1.2
 Handshake